swayam25/Pycord-Guide/README.md

 </div>

 > [!IMPORTANT]
-> This repository served as a proof‑of‑concept for the Pycord Guide and is no longer actively maintained or updated.
+> This project served as a proof‑of‑concept for the Pycord Guide and is no longer actively maintained or updated.
 Dependencies are likely outdated and some code may not function correctly.

 ## 💻 Local Development